Sri Satguru Hare-Gobind Sahib ji

 Enmity of Meharwan and Chandu

-When Meharwan, son of Prithi Chand, heard the news o the splender and power of the Gurus court he bgan reporting the Mughal rulers, however it did add to their awareness At this time Chandu want to make amends with the Guru and have him marry into the family but listening to Guru Arjan's advise the Guru wanted to harshly punish Chandu.
-According to Kavi Santokh Singh (1843), the Guru felt it was a mans duty to avenge his fathers death.[18]
+When Meharwan, son of Prithi Chand, heard the news of the splender and power of the Gurus court he bgan reporting the Mughal rulers, however it did add to their awareness?? ref needed?? at this time Chandu wanted to make amends with the Guru he sent a worker[20] to the Guru with the request to have him marry into the family but listening to Guru Arjan's advise the Guru wanted to harshly punish Chandu.
+According to Kavi Santokh Singh (1843), the Guru felt it was a mans duty to avenge his fathers death.[21]

-After Chandu was rejected he first slandered the Guru amongst everyone and then reported to Kasam Begh Kahn, the governor of Lahore, which he reported the entire Punjab was under his discipleship and he should be stopped because he has lots of bandits and dangerous people.
-At the end according to Giani Gian Singh Jahangir sent Begh Kahn to summon the Guru to Delhi, Gain Singh says the Guru himself wanted to go meet the emperor to tell him of his atrocities.[19]
+After Chandu was rejected he first slandered the Guru amongst everyone and then sent a report to Kasam Begh Kahn, the governor of Lahore, which he reported the entire Punjab was under his discipleship and he should be stopped because he has lots of bandits and dangerous people also saying he needed to repay the money owed for his fathers death??.
+At the end according to Giani Gian Singh, Emperor Jahangir sent Begh Kahn to summon the Guru to Delhi, Gain Singh says the Guru himself wanted to go meet the emperor to tell him of his atrocities.[22]

 Relations with other rulers